 - Tolerance, as defined by the need for increasing amounts of the substance or drinking to achieve the desired result

 The use of substances is a primary, yet maladaptive coping skill for many people who struggle across a variety of domains.
 For example, a user may self-medicate emotions such as fear, as in the case of social anxiety.
 This may allow them to feel less uncomfortable and inhibited.
 A user may also attempt to numb the emotional pain a person may have from unresolved trauma or grief.
 They may smoke copious amounts of marijuana to manage stress.
 Their use is “maladaptive” because, on one hand, there is a legitimate need they are attempting to meet.
 But, abusing substances in actuality ends up causing more harm to the person in the long run.
 Thus, therapy must help to uncover these needs and provide more adaptive ways to cope.

-How Substance Abuse Counseling in Palm Beach, FL Can Help
+How Substance Abuse Counseling in Palm Beach County, FL Can Help

 Professional treatment is often required to support one’s recovery from substance use disorders.
 Help is often needed to explore the underlying motivations and needs that perpetuate this issue.
 Finding support can help replace maladaptive coping with more effective skills.
 Working with a substance abuse therapist can help you engage in life in a more healthy and joyful way.
 Probing deeper into the use of chemicals often uncovers issues related to

 We support participation in 12-step programs.
 But, lasting recovery often requires more than “just not drinking” or attending meetings.
 Rather, addressing these underlying issues is critical to comprehensive recovery.